What undergraduate degrees can I earn?

-The Career Center offers leads, tips, coaching and other assistance in getting both internships while in school and jobs after graduation.
+The Journalism Career Center offers leads, tips, coaching and other assistance in getting both internships while in school and jobs after graduation.
 Employers from around the United States come to the School throughout each year to interview candidates for internships and jobs.

 How do I apply to the School?

 Please see full admission requirements online.
 If you have any questions about your status, please contact Ashley Anguiano, recruitment and retention coordinator at 785-864-4768.

 I'm not majoring in journalism but want to take some journalism courses.
 Which can I take?

 Please see this list for journalism courses that all KU students can take.

 Can I get a scholarship?